martishin/arduino-tinyml-digits-recognition-mnist/README.md

 # Arduino TinyML Digits Recognition
-Arduino TinyML project that uses a model to recognize digits, model was trained using MNIST dataset, [link to the project](https://studio.edgeimpulse.com/studio/537816).
+Arduino TinyML project that uses a model to recognize digits, the model was trained using MNIST dataset, [link to the project](https://studio.edgeimpulse.com/studio/537816).

 ## Tested Devices